mitul-7494/ISCM-SYSTEM/README.md

 ### Security and Data Integrity

-- Robust security measures to safeguard sensitive data and comply with data protection regulations.

-  #### Encryption

-  - Implementation of encryption for sensitive data, including customer details and password storage, using industry-standard encryption algorithms.

   #### Validation and Data Integrity

   - Incorporation of data validation and verification mechanisms to maintain data integrity.